derivepassphrase bug single-toplevel-module¶

 The current layout, using three top-level Python packages derivepassphrase, sequin and ssh_agent_client, is error-prone:

-• Version info via the __version__ attribute needs to be replicated across all three top-level packages.
+__version__attribute needs to be replicated across all three top-level packages. - At least

 Since the only argument I have for keeping the packages separate is decoupling and independent evolution, which I think is completely mitigated by the de facto coupling to the derivepassphrase package anyway, I wish to integrate the sequin module and the ssh_agent_client package into the derivepassphrase package in the long run (and perhaps consolidate both types submodules).